Angelic 2 the Core

-Angelic 2 the Core is a studio album by American actor and singer Corey Feldman, self-released on June 22, 2016, by his label CiFi Records.
+Angelic 2 the Core is the third solo studio album by American actor and singer Corey Feldman, self-released on June 22, 2016, by his label CiFi Records.
 It includes Feldman's first collaboration with musician Fred Durst, who was featured on the album's song "Seamless".

 Background

 Production

 Angelic 2 the Core is a concept album consisting of two discs; Angelic Funkadelic (2 Dance), containing electronic dance music influences, is dedicated to Michael Jackson, whereas Angelic Rockadelic (2 Rock), containing mostly rock music influences, is dedicated to Corey Haim.
 The album prominently features artists including Snoop Dogg, Fred Durst, and Kurupt.

 Feldman has not elaborated on the process of and meaning of the songs in the album but has described the album as having a theme of "...good versus evil, heaven versus hell, that sort of thing" in a television appearance on NBC's Today in September 2016.
 In a 2016 Rolling Stone interview, Feldman intended to challenge his status as a teen star by making a concept album, stating "I like giving people what they least expect".
 In a MovieWeb interview, Feldman stated "[Angelic 2 the Core] is a concept album in the sense that it does ties together, it does have a fluidity to it.
 And it does definitely take you on a journey that is connected."
 Describing the process of the album, numerous outlets have stated the album was "a decade in the making".

 The album was funded primarily through Indiegogo.